iPlantCollaborativeOpenSource/atmosphere-apiary-docs/src/instance.md

 # Group Instance
-Instances are virtual machines that users have created from an application (image).
+Instances are virtual machines that users have created from an image (application).
 When a user creates an instance it immediately starts deducting AU's from their account.

 ## Instance [/provider/{providerId}/identity/{identityId}/instance/{id}]